geosada/Notes/_posts/2024-05-25-action-matching.md

 Learning dynamical systems from data is a central problem across physics, biology, and machine learning.
 The recent paper **"Action Matching: Learning Stochastic Dynamics from Samples"** (Neklyudov et al., 2023) proposes a method to recover time-evolving dynamics from static snapshots.
 Unlike traditional approaches requiring full trajectories, Action Matching (AM) operates on independently drawn samples from time-indexed distributions $\{p_t(x)\}_{t\in[0,1]}$.
 This opens the door to learning in domains where time series data is unavailable, such as single-cell biology or diffusion models.

-This article offers an intuitive walkthrough of the motivation, formulation, and extensions of Action Matching.
-It also compares AM with Flow Matching (FM), clarifies the roles of distributions and potentials in dynamics, and interprets the algorithm’s behavior with mathematical precision.

 ## Problem Setup and Core Idea

 We are given i.i.d. samples $\{x_i^t\}\sim p_t(x)$ at different time points $t\in[0,1]$.
 The goal is to learn a velocity field $v(x,t)$ such that the evolution of $p_t(x)$ satisfies the **continuity equation**: